As time permits a more complete telling of the history of WJMA will be added to this page. Last updated 2/16/2008

 The 1970s

-Some consider the 1975-1982 period the "golden years" for WJMA which sometimes considered itself a rural version of WMAL AM, Washington, DC.
+Some consider the 1975-1983 period the "golden years" for WJMA which oftentimes considered itself a rural version of WMAL AM, Washington, DC.
 WJMA had a strong local news and sports commitment.
 The music was Middle of the Road (MOR) which evolved into Adult Contemporary (AC) by the late 70s.
 In 1978 the news staff won 7 of 8 Associated Press news awards for non-metro radio stations.
 Between 1973 and 1984, WJMA won 18 Associated Press awards.
 WJMA had many sports newscasts each day as well as a full schedule of local, college and professional play-by-play.
 There's more information on the sports page.

 ==========================